blackgwehnade/flask_authy_docker_app/README.md

 (Note: if you already have a local process running on Port 4000, you will either have to halt it or change the port number in *app.py*, *DOCKERFILE* and *docker-compose.yaml*.

+# Example

+Currently we have no reistered users in the database, and thus when we make a SQL query to the DB as outlined below we'll get no results.

 ```shell
 users=# SELECT * FROM user;
 id | username | password
 ----+----------+----------
 (0 rows)
 ```

+In this example, I will create two users, **Damian** and **Janessa** and give them the passwords *DamianPW* and *JanessaPW* respectively.
+Then let's run the ```shell SELECT * FROM user;``` command again and validate the new entries.